 There are three types of caravan site and all are subject to the need for planning approval and must have a site licence.
-View the current register of licensed caravan sites in the district.

 The word caravan includes all mobile homes or motor homes or touring units.

 • Residential Sites.
 These are sites where homes can be occupied for twelve months per year

 • Static Holiday Sites.
 These are sites for temporary, holiday use where the site is closed for a period of the year

 • Touring Sites.
 These are sites for holiday use where caravans are usually towed to the site for short periods of time

 All caravan site licences include a set of conditions that must be complied with.

 These conditions include requirements about fire precautions, minimum spacing distance between units, water supplies and drainage, car parking etc.

 The Caravan and Control of Development Act 1960 prohibits the use of land as a caravan site, unless the occupier holds a site licence issued by the local authority